 One-password mode removes the need to remember two passwords, making it easier to use ProtonMail.
 Instead of two passwords, just a single password is required for login.

-If your account was created after November 2016, you are already in Single-Password mode.
+If your account was created after November 2016, you are already in One-password mode.

 1. If you have an older account, you can still activate One-password mode.
-Click on Settings located at the top right and navigate to Account in the left sidebar.
-Under the Login password section, select switch to one-password mode.
+Click on Settings → Go to settings at the top right and select Password & recovery in the left sidebar.
+Under Passwords, deactivate Two-password mode.

 If your account is in One-password mode, it is also possible to switch to Two-password mode.
 Having two unique passwords boosts your account’s security.
 However, we still recommend One-password mode for most users.